 As mentioned, curative surgery involves removing the stomach and this is known as a gastrectomy.

-Coughing and retching is not uncommon after gastrectomy and can occur along with a number of other complications.
+Coughing and retching after gastrectomy is not uncommon after gastrectomy and can occur along with a number of other complications.

 The surgery is a large undertaking both physically and psychologically.
-There are also risks of surgery as well as long term consequences as you will read on the after surgery page.
+There are also risks of surgery as well as long term consequences of this cancer treatment stomach cancer patients need to be aware of as you'll discover on the after surgery page.

 Chemotherapy is often looked upon as a poison chalice.
-On the one hand it is a treatment, but at the same time most people are aware that is also likely to make you feel unwell whilst having it.
+On the one hand it is a treatment stomach cancer patients may consider, but at the same time most people are aware that is also likely to make you feel unwell whilst having it.

 Stomach cancer treatment with chemotherapy is used to kill off cancer cells.

 It can be used as a primary option or as part of a treatment course either before or after surgery.